Durham County Record Office

 As well as providing facilities for individuals to visit the Record Office, we also welcome visits by groups.
 Alternatively, we can come out to talk to your group or society.
 A charge is made for group visits and talks.
 Contact us for further details.

 Archives that you give or bequeath to the Record Office, or deposit with us for safekeeping, are cared for free of charge.
-We do, however, reserve the right to charge for cataloguing or conservation work carried out on those documents if they are subsequently removed from the Record Office.
+We do, however, reserve the right to charge for cataloguing or conservation work carried out on those documents if they are later removed from the Record Office.

 Specialist copying service